Traditional Potatoes wrapped in foil:

-Leaving it to develop will give it a moist and sticky texture, as well as making the flavour richer and deeper.
+Leaving it to develop, will give it a moist and sticky texture, as well as making the flavour richer and deeper. – BBC Good Food

 Traditional Toffee Apples:

 Furthermore, more of a misleading name but the Americans have it spot on with the candy apple.

-He was experimenting in his sweet shop and thought to dip an apple into a red cinnamon sugar candy coating.
+Experimenting in his sweet shop and thought to dip an apple into a red cinnamon sugar candy coating.

-He then carried on selling thousands each year.
+To clarify, he then carried on selling thousands each year.
 It’s not surprising how easy it is to make toffee apples.

-For this example with will make chocolate toffee apples, All you will need is a bag of normal apples, thin bag of lollipop sticks, 2 bars of cooking chocolate, a tube of your favourite decorating sprinkles.
+You can experiment in any way, with ideas from all corners of most sweet food, especially chocolate and sweet DIY coatings such as toffee.For this example with will make chocolate toffee apples, All you will need is a bag of standard apples, thin bag of lollipop sticks, 2 bars of cooking chocolate, a tube of your favourite decorating sprinkles.

-Next place the thin lollipop stick at the end of the apple, and dip into the melted chocolate.
-After decorating with sprinkles or anything else you feel fit.
+Next, place the thin lollipop stick at the end of the apple, and dip into the melted chocolate.
+After decorating with sprinkles or anything else, you feel fit.

 Traditional Lancashire Bonfire Black Peas:

 Here is how you prepare and cook black peas, A traditional method for this perfect Bonfire Night Food is the best way.

 Add roughly, a cup of fresh water, soon as it reaches another boil turn the heat down to a simmer.

 This method of cooking have served local around Guy Fawkes night for generations and add to the ambient of fireworks night, AKA Bonfire night.